-Lani O' Hanlon is an award winning poet, writer and movement artist.
-Author of Dancing the Rainbow Holistic Well-Being Through Movement and The Little Theatre (poetry chapbook) She has an MA in creative writing from Lancaster University, and her poetry is published in various journals including Poetry Ireland Review, Poetry, The Irish Times, Southward, The Stinging Fly, The Moth, Orbis, Abridged, Mslexia and in anthologies; including Bloodaxe's Staying Human, Vanguard’s 14.
-The Munster Literature Centre’s Pandemia and regularly broadcast on national radio RTE’s Sunday Miscellany.
+Lani O' Hanlon is an award-winning poet, writer and movement artist.
+Author of Dancing the Rainbow Holistic Well-Being Through Movement and The Little Theatre (poetry chapbook) She has an MA in creative writing from Lancaster University, and her poetry is published in various journals including Poetry Ireland Review, Poetry, The Irish Times, Southward, The Stinging Fly, Mslexia, Poetry Wales, Portland Review, Vanguard 14, Channel, The Moth, Orbis, Abridged and in the anthologies; The Bridport Prize 2019, Halleluia for 5oft Women, Raving Beauties, Bloodaxe, Staying Human, Bloodaxe, Pandemia, The Munster Literature Centre, Local Wonders, Dedalus, Washing Windows, Too, Arlen House, The Children of the Nation and The Plough and the Stars, Culture Matters, The Lea Green Down, Fiery Arrow, Reflection, The Irish Hospice Foundation, and regularly broadcast on national radio RTE’s Sunday Miscellany.

 Selected for Poetry Ireland's Introductory series in 2020 Commendations and Prizes include The Hennessey New Irish Writing, William Allingham, The Irish Writer's Novel Fair, The Bridport Prize, Poetry on the Lake, FISH, Mslexia, DiBiase, Dromineer, Brewery Lane, Over the Edge, Hungry Hill's Poets meet Politics.
 And a poetry film with Director Fiona Aryan was shortlisted for O Bhéal International Poetry Film competition in 2018, the first Irish winner in 2019, shortlisted in 2021 and selected from two-thousand entries for ZEBRA film festival in Berlin.